qmhc/vite-plugin-dts/README.md

   /**
    * Specify tsconfig.json path
    *
-   * Plugin resolves `include` and `exclude` globs from tsconfig.json.
+   * Plugin resolves `include` and `exclude` globs from tsconfig.json *
-   *
-   * If not specified, defaults to root tsconfig.json.
+   * If not specified, plugin will find config file from root */ tsconfigPath?: string,
-   */
-  tsconfigPath?: string,